Social Housing

 Local authorities are the principal providers of social housing.
 They are housing authorities under the housing legislation.
 Local authority housing is allocated in accordance with eligibility.
 Local authority rents are based on income.
 In addition, housing associations and housing cooperative provide social housing for letting.

 There are now national social housing regulations 2011 which prescribe the mechanism for dealing with social housing assessments by all housing authorities.
 An application must be made to a single authority only.
 Generally, the applicant must reside in that authority area or have a connection with it.
 The local authority may waive this requirement.
+An applicant would be eligible only if his income is below the threshold in that area.

 The unsustainability of an applicant’s current mortgage may be considered relevant.
 In order to qualify, the applicant must be eligible for social housing and in need of social housing.